yegor256/blog/_posts/2023/jan/2023-01-19-layout-of-tests.md

 However, will I know _where_ the problem is?
 In which Java class?
 Not really.
 Is it in `Phrases.java,` or maybe in `Greetings.java,` which is returned by `Phrases.greetings()`?
 I can only get this information from the _name_ of the test class.
-If it's called `PhrasesTest.java` --- all bugs that it catches _are most probably_
-located in `Phrases.java.` If it's called `GreetingsTest.java` --- ... well, you get the idea.
+If it's called `PhrasesTest.java`---all bugs that it catches _are most probably_ located in `Phrases.java.` If it's called `GreetingsTest.java`---... well, you get the idea.

 My point is that the name of a test class is not just a name.
 It's an instruction for a wondering programmer: